gmmorrow/ClickHandlers/README.md

 ### Finishing up ###

 Once you have completed all three TODOs, your index.html file should display five buttons, and clicking on any of those buttons should produce the desired behavior.
 Push your code into your GitLab repository and use the GitLab Pages feature to allow your site to be viewed directly.
 Please submit the published gitlab pages url below.

+Also, make sure you add KA_grading as a reporter to your project so graders can view your submission.